narg/contacts-list-api/README.md

-# Users API
+# Contacts List  RESTfull API

-This sample project will give you a minimal RESTful API to build your template against.
-It only implements user listing and reading - feel free to add other actions (e.g. update, delete, create) as you see fit.
-It is built using JavaScript/Node.js (our language of choice), ExpressJS (a small, lightweight web MVC framework) & Mongoose (a MongoDB object modelling library).
+This sample project will give you simple login with username, password and social platforms

 ## Pre-requisites